iTechUz/js-interview/General-questions.md

     ); //Sorry, you are not authenticated
 ```

-### 10. Can you apply chaining on conditional operator
+### 16. Can you apply chaining on conditional operator?
-Yes, you can apply chaining on conditional operators similar to if … else if … else if … else chain.
+- [x] Answer: Yes, you can apply chaining on conditional operators similar to if … else if … else if … else chain.
 The syntax is going to be as below,
 ```js
 function traceValue(someParam) {
   return condition1